prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-basics.md

         }
     }

+    ...
-    protected virtual OnMove(ref WindowMessage msg, ref Point point) => this.OnMessageDefault(ref msg);
+    protected internal virtual void OnMove(ref MovePacket packet) {
+        // Call the OnMessageDefault here.
     }
+    ...
+}

 ```

 And in the above case `OnMessageDefault` translates into calling the base window procedure, which would be the `DefWindowProc` method in `user32.dll` if its an plain window, or the window's default procedure if its an in-built class like `STATIC`, `EDIT`, etc.

-Also, the `MessageDecoder` class is highly optimized to pass values on without any marshalling and additional copies of data.
-Even though many of the pointers are very naturally exposed in C# as its counterpart structs, they are involve additional copying.
-It uses very neat interop techniques to perform `reinterpret` casting into the C# managed boundary.
+Also, the every single `Packet` variant is highly optimized to pass values on without any marshalling and additional copies of data.
+Even though many of the pointers are very naturally exposed in C# as its counterpart structs, they involve no additional copying.
+It uses very neat interop techniques to perform `reinterpret` casting across the C# managed boundary.

 ## Putting it all together